Mercedes (car brand)

 By Jellinek's contract, the new model contained a newly designed engine designated "Daimler-Mercedes".
 This engine name is the first instance of the use of the name Mercedes by DMG.
 The automobile design would later be called the Mercedes 35 hp.
-When DMG merged with Benz & Cie to form "Daimer-Benz" in 1926, the new company became owner of the Mercedes brand name.
+When DMG merged with Benz & Cie to form "Daimler-Benz" in 1926, the new company became owner of the Mercedes brand name.

 Overview

-Emil Jellinek was an Austrian diplomat based in Nice who ran a profitable business selling cars, and, as a racing enthusiast, had been racing DMG automobiles under the pseudonym Mercédès, after his daughter, Mercédès Jellinek.
+Emil Jellinek was an Austrian-Jewish diplomat based in Nice who ran a profitable business selling cars, and, as a racing enthusiast, had been racing DMG automobiles under the pseudonym Mercédès, after his daughter, Mercédès Jellinek.
 Later he contracted with DMG for a small series of dedicated sports cars containing an engine that officially bore his daughter's name.
 He raced them very successfully, gaining recognition that increased interest in customers and Jellinek was placed on the board of directors of DMG.
 This model was a significant advancement in the history of automobiles.
 The model was released for sale in 1901 under the name of Mercedes 35 hp and, because of the success of the model, DMG began to apply the name as a series to other models such as, Mercedes 8/11 hp and Mercedes 40 hp Simplex.
 Jellinek seems to have become obsessed with the name and even had his name changed to Jellinek-Mercedes.
 Maybach quit DMG in 1907 and subsequently started up his own business.

 The name Mercedes was later used to represent DMG in another new brand name, Mercedes-Benz.
 This was created in 1926 when it was applied to all vehicles produced by the new company, Daimler-Benz AG, resulting from the merger of Benz & Cie. and Daimler Motoren Gesellschaft in that year.
 The last name of Carl Benz was retained in the new brand, but since DMG had sold exclusive licences to foreign companies, they could not use the name of their founder, Daimler, legally in all countries and decided to use the name of their most popular model.